scikit-shapes/scikit-shapes/examples/features/README.rst

 Computing shape features
 -------------------------

-Scikit-shapes provides allows you to compute a variety of shape features, including point normals, curvatures and shape descriptors.
+Scikit-shapes provides fast and robust methods to compute point normals, curvatures and other shape descriptors.